Meet the Clerk

 - Pro Bono Publico "For the Public Good" Award Partnership Award from Florida Rural Legal Services and the Martin County Bar Association for "Her Outstanding Partnership with Florida Rural Legal Services, The Martin County Bar Association Judicial Circuit Pro Bono Committee and Her Ongoing Commitment to Providing Equal Access to the Courts For All Persons," 11 May 2018

-- The Champion Award from the Florida Association of Property Appraisers "In Recognition of Her Efforts as a Constitutional Revision Commission Member to Protect the Constitutional Independence and Authority of All Constitutional Officers in This Great State of Florida," June 2018
+- Champion Award, Florida Assoc. of Property Appraisers, "In Recognition of Her Efforts as a Constitutional Revision Commission Member to Protect the Constitutional Independence and Authority of All Constitutional Officers in This Great State of Florida," 2018

 - President's Award, Florida Tax Collector's Association, 2018

-- Appointed by the Florida Bar President to the Bar's Special Committee on Criminal Justice, August 2019
+- Florida Bar President's Appointee to the Bar's Special Committee on Criminal Justice, 2019

 - Pro Bono Publico Award from 19th Judicial Circuit Bench Bar Committee, Florida Rural Legal Services and the Martin County Bar Association, November 2019